austinbruch/regex-demo/README.md

 Once the regex runs, we can then access the "capture groups" just like using an array:
 `regexResult[1]` gets the first capture group, and so on.

+## Resources
+https://regex101.com/ is a fantastic tool to build and test regular expressions.
+It breaks down the regular expression, explaining what each part does and what it intends to match.
+You can also run test strings to see how your regular expression performs.